huma-engineering/huma-docs/data-collection/huma-app/getting-started/login-and-onboarding.md

 Biometrics is just one of the data security settings that you can manage from your **Profile** page under **Account**.
 On enabling the **Two-step verification** toggle, you will be able to set up your biometric login.

 ### Profile Questionnaire
-The Profile Questionnaire asks you for some basic information that will be used to populate your profile.
+The Profile Questionnaire asks you for some basic information that will be used to populate your Profile.
 The exact data requested will depend on your [Deployment configuration](../../admin-portal/managing-deployments/configuring-the-user-profile/user-profile-details.md).

 **Related articles**: [Onboarding setup](../../admin-portal/managing-deployments/configuring-the-user-onboarding/onboarding-setup.md); [Privacy and security settings](../features/data-privacy-and-security.md); [eConsent](../../admin-portal/managing-deployments/configuring-the-user-onboarding/econsent.md); [Data consent](../../admin-portal/managing-deployments/configuring-the-user-onboarding/data-consent.md); [Identity verification](../../admin-portal/managing-deployments/configuring-the-user-onboarding/identity-verification.md); [Preferred units](../../admin-portal/managing-deployments/configuring-the-user-onboarding/preferred-units.md); [Helper agreement](../../admin-portal/managing-deployments/configuring-the-user-onboarding/helper-agreement.md)